rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 enumeration constants are combined in one enumeration.

 Any enumeration constant is of type ``enumeration``.
-The implicit conversion (see :ref:`Enumeration to Int Conversions`, :ref:`Enumeration to String Conversions`) of the enumeration constant to integer types or type *string* depends on the type of enumeration.
+The implicit conversion (see :ref:`Enumeration to Constants Type Conversions`) of the enumeration constant to integer types or type *string* depends on the type of constants.

 In addition, all enumeration constant names must be unique.
 Otherwise, a :index:`compile-time error` occurs.